CleverTap/notification-examples-ios10/README.md

 ![notification service extension](https://github.com/CleverTap/notification-examples-ios10/blob/master/images/service_extension.png)

+Then, when sending notifications via APNS:
+- include the mutable-content flag in your aps payload (this key must be present in the aps payload or the system will not call your app extension)
-Then, when sending notifications via APNS, include the mutable-content flag in your aps payload and custom key:value pair(s) with the necessary data to construct the download url for the media you want to display (your app extension code will then read these key-value pairs to initiate the media download on the device).
+- and custom key:value pair(s) with the necessary data to construct the download url for the media you want to display (your app extension code will then read these key-value pairs to initiate the media download on the device).
 Apple supports images, video, audio and gif.

 When using the CleverTap Dashboard to send push, select Advanced, set the mutable-content flag check box and add your key:value pair(s).